-- Academic Background - Grade point averages, performance trends, Dental Admission Test scores; degree of difficulty of courses taken, course load
+- Academic Background - Grade point averages, performance trends, dental admission test scores; degree of difficulty of courses taken and course load

 - Interview - Acceptable applicants will be interviewed at the discretion of the committee.
 Speech, manner, interests, goals and individual characteristics are evaluated during the interview process.

-- Diversity - CDM is dedicated to building a diverse community that recognizes the inherent worth and dignity of each individual.
-The College is committed to equal opportunity, fairness, and access in the admissions policies without regard to age, national origin, race, religion, gender, and/or sexual orientation.
+- Diversity - The CDM is dedicated to building a diverse community that recognizes the inherent worth and dignity of each individual.
+The College is committed to equal opportunity, fairness and access in the admissions policies without regard to age, national origin, race, religion, gender and/or sexual orientation.